pacifics/PassDao/README.md

 ## The Dao Smart Contract

 Proposals can be to fund the Dao, to change the Dao rules or to send Eth to a contractor.
 For each proposal, shareholders vote after a set period and during a debate period called board meeting.
+To make a new proposal and organize a board meeting will cost minimum 10 ethers (to avoid useless proposals, minimum value can be updated by voting).
+The fees go to the voters according to their share in the Dao.
+For the funding and Dao rules proposal, the Dao gives back the fees to the creator of the proposal if the quorum is reached.

 Main functions:

 - Set a contractor proposal: every contractor can offer the DAO to sell products or execute services.
-To make a new proposal and organize a board meeting will cost minimum 10 ethers (to avoid useless proposals, minimum value can be updated by voting).
-The fees go to the voters according to their share in the Dao.
-The contractor proposal can be linked to a funding proposal and foresee the reward of contractor tokens to funders.
+The contractor proposal can be linked to a funding proposal.
 We use this method for the primary funding with a funding smart contract linked to the first project manager proposal.
-This method gives to new DAO share holders Pass reputation tokens which will be used by the couriers as currency for deposits when taking parcels.

 - Set a funding proposal: the dao sharehoders can propose to fund the Dao with a public or private funding.
-The funding rules can be set in a separated smart contract.
-We use this method for the primary funding.
+The funding rules can be set in a separated smart contract and foresee the reward of contractor tokens to funders.
+We use this method for the primary funding that gives to new DAO share holders Pass reputation tokens.

 - Set a Dao Rules proposal: the dao share holders can propose to change the minimum quorum for proposals, the board meeting fees, the period before the board meeting to set or consider a proposal, the minimum debate period and the date when shares can be transfered.

-- Approve a proposal: share holders can vote for or against a proposal.
-If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.
+- Vote for or against a proposal: If the quorum is more than 20% (minimal quorum can be updated by voting) and the positive votes are more than 50%, the proposal is approved and can be completed.

+- Withdraw function: allows the share holders to withdraw the board meeting fees sent by the creators of the proposals.

 =